Inscolosus/ReBeat/README.md

 ﻿# ReBeat
-ReBeat is a Beat Saber Plugin to make the game better etc make astrella write this part
+ReBeat is a Beat Saber overhaul mod

 ## Changes
 ### Energy
-Energy now functions similarly to the Battery Energy/4 Lives modifier.
-When you start a map you will